dnutiu/NucuLabsDev/content/about.md

 Restful APIs, gRPC APIs Apache Flink jobs and single page web applications with Vue.JS.

 Outside of Software Development I have some experience with Kubernetes.
-I’ve configured a microk8s Kubernetes cluster and deployed my services along with ElasticSearch, MongoDB, Apache Kafka, Apache Cassandra, Loki/Grafana Stack and ClickHouse.
+I’ve configured a microk8s Kubernetes cluster and deployed my applications along with their dependencies, which I manage using helm and Kubernetes operators. 🚀

 At home I use Linux & Windows and at the job
 I currently use a MacOS system, previously I’ve used Linux. 👾